 - Lastly, you decide to create content that thanks the purchaser with a Gold Card, reminds and reinforces that they have made a good decision with further testimonials from other users, and connect them in with an incentivised online survey.

 Then it is a case of dripping pieces of content, based on the user’s behaviour, through the sales funnel to the ultimate post-purchase evaluation.
-This campaign won’t necessarily stop here, after a purchase.
-The user will become part of a different target group: customers to keep satisfied, be rewarded for their loyalty.
+This campaign won’t necessarily stop after a purchase either.
+At this stage the user should become part of a different target group: customers to keep satisfied and be rewarded for their loyalty.
+Delight them and you will be rewarded with quality referrals and more business in the future!
+Remember, people talk.

 It goes without saying that being flagged as a spammer is no way to do good business.
 All commercial electronic messages need to comply with Australia’s Spam Act 2003.
 In particular key elements of the Spam Act outline that parts of a commercial message must include your business’s name, consent to email the person, and a functional unsubscribe facility.